cucmber010/Student-DBMS/README.md

 # Student-DBMS
-Student DBMS in SQL Programming Language for unveristy administration This is my first project in SQL Langueage that i will improve further.To be more precise, implement into any application of website.
+Student DBMS in SQL Programming Language for unveristy administration This is my first project in SQL Language that I will improve further.To be more precise, implement into any application or website.

 Here are the business rules: